chayre/hangman/README.md

 ## Directions

-To run this application, install ruby, navigate to the project's folder, and enter "ruby lib/main.rb"
+To run this application, install ruby, navigate to the project's directory, and enter "ruby lib/main.rb"

 ## Demo
 ### Playing the game